Pfizer COVID-19 vaccine works for adolescents, U.S. CDC panel told

-Healthcare & PharmaceuticalsPfizer COVID-19 vaccine works for adolescents, U.S. CDC panel told

-The United States should begin vaccinating adolescents with the COVID-19 vaccine from Pfizer (PFE.N) and BioNTech , advisers to the U.S. Centers for Disease Control and Prevention (CDC) were told on Wednesday, ahead of a vote awaited by states ready to start inoculating younger people.
+(Reuters) - The United States should begin vaccinating adolescents with the COVID-19 vaccine from Pfizer and BioNTech, advisers to the U.S. Centers for Disease Control and Prevention (CDC) were told on Wednesday, ahead of a vote awaited by states ready to start inoculating younger people.

 The Advisory Committee on Immunization Practices (ACIP) provides recommendations to the CDC that many states will consider as they begin administering the two-shot vaccine to adolescents this week.